-Michael C. Gavin, MD, is Medical Director of the CVI's Cardiac Direct Access Unit and an Instructor of Medicine at Harvard Medical School.
+Michael C. Gavin, MD, MPH, is Director of the CVI's Cardiac Direct Access Unit, Director of Inpatient Cardiology at BIDMC and an Instructor of Medicine at Harvard Medical School.
 Dr. Gavin's clinical practice focuses on valvular heart disease, coronary artery disease and preventive cardiology.

 Ernest Gervino, ScD, is an Associate Professor of Medicine at Harvard Medical School and the Director of the Clinical Physiology Laboratory at BIDMC.
 He also serves as the Director of Exercise Testing Core Lab for both national and international research trials at the Baim Institute.
 His research interests include the effects of exercise training on management of patients, diet and behavior modification on the reduction of risk for a second cardiac event.